7 Must-Visit Rockhounding Sites in Idaho

 CRYSTALIS Wholesale 100 Carats Natural Red Garnet – Loose Gemstone Bulk for Jewelry Making, Chakra Healing, Wire Wrapping, DIY, and Gem Collection

-100% Natural Red Garnet: Each batch contains premium-quality, rough red garnet stones, ideal for jewelry making, wire wrapping, and DIY projects.
+100% Natural Red Garnet: Premium-quality rough red garnet stones, ideal for jewelry making, wire wrapping, and crystal collections.

 $18.99